-Offering a powerful boost to your natural pedalling power electric bikes make cycling easy.
+Offering a powerful boost to your natural pedalling power electric bikes make cycling easier.
 You can cycle to work without getting into a sweat or ride more mountain bike trails with less effort.
+All while getting some healthy exercise in.
 An e bike will power your ambition to ride further and have more fun.

 Will I need to shower when I get to work?

 One of the best things about e bikes is that you can ride a good distance at a fair pace without getting all sweaty.
-This means that you don’t need to shower and change your clothes when you get to work.
-This is also an advantage when leisure cycling.
-You can cycle across town and arrive feeling fresh when you meet your friends for a coffee.
+This means that you can arrive at work feeling fresh and will be comfortable all day even if your place of work doesn’t have showers and changing facilities.
+Electric bikes make cycle commuting a viable option for all.

 Can I ride an e bike in the rain?

 E bikes are designed to be ridden in all weather conditions.
 The motors, batteries and control units are all sealed from the elements to keep water out of the sensitive electronics.
 Even when it is pouring with rain your electric bike will work perfectly.
-In some ways e bikes are better than regular bikes in the rain.
-This is because you don’t get as hot and sweaty when riding an e bike, so you will be more comfortable cycling in full waterproofs.
+In some ways e bikes are even better than regular bikes in the rain.
+The additional power boost offered by e bikes means that your core body temperature fluctuates less when cycling, so you can ride more comfortably in full waterproofs.

 Power your ride